open/close all folders

 - Duke Nukem 3D has a scuba gear pickup which lets the player spend several minutes underwater, as opposed to maybe 30 seconds without it.

 - A signature item in the Build engine games.
-Duke Nukem 3D, Rendeck Rampage, and Blood all have it.
+Duke Nukem 3D, Redneck Rampage, and Blood all have it.

 - World of Warcraft makes extensive use of this trope: